sfc-gh-mhindi/REPO_CANVA/3-B2B/Scope_of_Work.md

 ## Executive Summary

-Snowflake Service Delivery will partner with Canva to design, implement, and operationalize a scalable webhook integration pattern for ingesting B2B lead data from third-party sources (Splash, Goldcast, RainFocus, G2) into their Snowflake-based data pipeline using OpenFlow.
+Snowflake Service Delivery will partner with Canva to design, implement, and operationalize a scalable ingestion pattern for ingesting B2B lead data from third-party sources (Splash, Goldcast, RainFocus, G2) into their Snowflake-based data pipeline using OpenFlow.
 This engagement includes establishing monitoring and alerting frameworks, implementing the first integration, and enabling Canva's operations team to independently launch subsequent integrations.

 **Key Deliverables:**
-- Webhook integration pattern design and documentation
+- Ingestion pattern design and documentation
 - Monitoring and alerting framework on OpenFlow
 - First third-party source integration (reference implementation)
 - Knowledge transfer and operational runbooks
 - Hypercare support for production stabilization

-**Timeline:** 18 weeks (14 weeks core implementation + 4 weeks hypercare)
+**Timeline:** 20 weeks (16 weeks core implementation + 4 weeks hypercare)
-**Total Estimated Effort:** 715 hours
+**Total Estimated Effort:** 903 hours

 ---